Snowfable/home-ed-resources/index.md

 {% include nav.html %}

 # Resource Index
-Here is a non-exhaustive list that might help those affected by school closures due to coronavirus, compiled by home educators.
-This covers a range of topics.
-See above menu, for more categorised lists.
+Resources to support education at home, covering a range of topics.
+Please see the above menu, for more categorised lists.

 ## Academic Earth